5 Segmentation

 • Combining schemes to build psychographic profiles

-• Hierarchical approaches to segmentation have utility in some cases but can often tell you what you already know.
+• Hierarchical approaches to segmentation have utility in some cases, but can often tell you what you already know.

 • You can ensemble these methods to create richer profiles.